nautobot/nautobot-app-golden-config/README.md

 * Configuration Compliance - Is a Nornir process to run comparison of the actual (via backups) and intended (via Jinja file creation) cli configurations.

 The operator's of their own Nautobot instance are welcome to use any combination of these features.
 Though the appearance may seem like they are tightly coupled, they are not actually.
-As an example, once can obtain backup configurations from their current RANCID/Oxidized process and simply provide a Git Repo of the location of the backup configurations and the compliance process would work the same way.
+As an example, one can obtain backup configurations from their current RANCID/Oxidized process and simply provide a Git Repo of the location of the backup configurations and the compliance process would work the same way.
 Another user may only want to generate configurations.

 ## Screenshots